rodolfoksveiga/master_ufsc/README.md

 The *[main2.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/main2.r)* code samples and tidies the dataset and performs sensitivity analysis.

 After trying many frameworks to develop the predictive model, such as Tidymodels and Keras, [Caret](https://topepo.github.io/caret/) was the chosen one, since it's simple and could achieve the desired model.
-The *[fit_caret.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/fit_caret.r) code pre-processes the dataset and optimizes the predictive model.
+The *[fit_caret.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/fit_caret.r)* code pre-processes the dataset and optimizes the predictive model.

-The *[display_results.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/display_result.r)* plots most of the graphs displayed in this **README** file.
+The *[display_results.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/display_result.r)* code plots most of the graphs displayed in this **README** file.
 The graphs are all located in the folder **[plot_table](https://github.com/rodolfoksveiga/master_ufsc/tree/master/plot_table)**.

 ### Database sampling